mingsxs/ascii-search/README.md

 ## How to use
 - #### `space`
-Command doesn't take `Null` argument, so if no argument is specified, default argument is `space`.
+Command doesn't take `Null` argument, so if no argument is specified, default argument is `whitespace`.

 <img src="https://github.com/mingsxs/ascii_search/blob/master/screenshot/help-space.gif" />